TanStack/router/docs/src/pages/overview.md

 Popularized by frameworks like [Next.js](https://nextjs.org) and now [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** is quickly becoming table stakes for almost every React Framework out there.
 It would be nice if Suspense on its own could give us the solution, but without a router to indicate what needs to be pre-loaded, only suspending on render doesn't allow you to avoid waterfall suspense requests.

-This capability of knowing everything that needs to be fetched up front before navigating is being explored heavily in SSR frameworks, but not in client-side apps.
+This capability of knowing everything that needs to be fetched upfront before navigating is being explored heavily in SSR frameworks, but not in client-side apps.
 React Location's goal is to provide that same first-class support for specifying arbitrary asynchronous dependencies for your routes while asynchronously suspending navigation rendering until these dependencies are met.

-To do this properly, routing and navigation needs to be designed from the ground up to be **fully asynchronous**.
+To do this properly, routing and navigation need to be designed from the ground up to be **fully asynchronous**.
 The following features in React Location are first-class and native to the entire routing architecture:

 - Scheduling
 - Batching